-Numerator Disaggregations:

-Disaggregate Groups Disaggregates

-By Cadre: [Required] Doctors Nurses Midwives Social Service Workers Laboratory Professionals Other

-Denominator Disaggregations:

-Disaggregate Groups Disaggregates

-N/A N/A

-Disaggregate descriptions & definitions: As a service delivery area indicator, the PEPFAR support categories of DSD and TA-SDI do not apply.
-To report results for this indicator, it is expected that PEPFAR provides support for this activity as defined below.
-New health worker graduates of pre-service training institution or program will be counted as PEPFAR supported when PEPFAR is supporting the training of new health worker graduates, including: Tuition and fees - At least 50% of the students' tuition and fees were or will be provided by PEPFAR for at least 6 months of their education.
+How to calculate annual total: N/A. Data is reported only once annually at Q4.
+Disaggregations: Numerator Disaggregations: Disaggregate Groups Disaggregates By Cadre: [Required] Doctors Nurses Midwives Social Service Workers Laboratory Professionals Other Denominator Disaggregations: Disaggregate Groups Disaggregates N/A N/A Disaggregate descriptions & definitions: As a service delivery area in dicator, the PEPFAR support categories of DSD and TA-SDI do not this indicator, it is expected that PEPFAR provides support for this New health worker graduates of pre-service training institution or program will be counted as PEPFAR supported when PEPFAR is supporting the training of new health worker graduates, including: Tuition and fees - At least 50% of the students' tuition and fees were or will be provided by PEPFAR for at least 6 months of their education.
 Curriculum development - The students received or will receive training where PEPFAR curriculum development was essential to qualify them for their trained role.
 Infrastructure - The students received or will receive 6 months or more of education at an institution that could not have supported their education without PEPFAR-supported infrastructure improvements (classrooms, dormitories, utilities).
 Faculty support - The students received or will receive 6 months of more of education at an institution that could not have supported their education without one or more faculty members present and qualified due to PEPFAR support.
 Practica / internship support - The students would not have received or will not receive adequate practica or internship training without PEPFAR support (including transportation to or sufficient resources at the practicum facility).
 Materials / equipment - The students would not have received or will not receive education without materials or equipment (including books and supplies) provided by PEPFAR.
-PEPFAR educational programs (for non-university-based training institutions) - The students received or will receive their education in a PEPFAR-funded, non-university-based education program for one or more courses without which they would not graduate or be qualified for the intended role PEPFAR-support definition: No additional requirements needed outside of the standard definition.
-Guiding narrative questions: For each cadre, describe nature of education (university, professional school), types of certification/accreditation (e.g., RN, LPN, ADN, BSN, NP, PA).
-For each cadre, describe how training is leading to employment and service gap filling and aligned to reaching HIV epidemic control.
+PEPFAR educational programs (for non-university-based training institutions) - The students receive dor will receive their education in a PEPFAR-funded, non-university-based education program for one or more courses without which they would not graduate or be qualified for the intended role.
+PEPFAR-support definition: No additional requirements needed outside of the standard definition.
+Guiding narrative questions: certification/accreditati e nature of education (university, professional school), types of ion (e.g., RN, LPN, ADN, BSN, NP, PA). e how training is leading to employment and service gap filling ; HIV epidemic control.